Un1Gfn/sphinx.public/postmarketos.rst

 :abbr:`V4L (Video4Linux)`
-:abbr:`msm-uartdm (Qualcomm UART Data Mover mode)` :abbr:`qmi (Qualcomm Modem Interface.
+:abbr:`msm-uartdm (Qualcomm UART Data Mover mode)` :abbr:`QMI (Qualcomm Modem Interface.
 The internal interface inside Qualcomm SoCs that connect the modem and the application processor.)`
-:abbr:`slpi (Sensor Low Power Interface.
+:abbr:`SLPI (Sensor Low Power Interface.
 The interface that connect sensors like the accelerometer to the application processor in Qualcomm SoCs)`
 [#Glossary]_

 `One Year of postmarketOS: Mainline Calling! <https://postmarketos.org/blog/2018/06/09/one-year/>`__